tuckerkevin/tuckerkevin.github.io/resume/index.md

 [Employee Spotlight: Kevin Tucker][spotlight]

+### Accomplishments

+Although TekTone is a small company, it has provided me with a good opportunity for growth.
+In my years at TekTone, I have been a positive force for change in the Engineering Department.
+Together we have improved the quality of software we develop and the processes we use to develop it.

+In the past, TekTone developed each new system with no interoperability with their existing systems.
+I lead an effort to break this paradigm and integrate these systems on a common platform.
+[Now everything including our low-end stations, our high-end stations, our wireless devices, and third party systems interoperate as part of one platform.][tekcare]
+The development and release of this single platform to unify our fragmented product line has been one of biggest contributions I have made to the company.

 ### Projects
 [*Tek-CARE 400/Tek-CARE 400 P5*][tekcare400] *(modular distributed nurse-call system):* Modules distributed throughout a facility function as a single system while providing a fault tolerant and scalable architecture.
 The entire system is plug and play with a functional default configuration.